Outside Hungary's borders, a growing power base for PM Orban

 Orban is accused of curtailing the media, the courts and other institutions that are a check on his power, and of installing allies in pivotal posts.
 He denies the accusations.

-Orban irks some neighbouring governments.
+Orban irks some neighboring governments.
 In February, Romania’s foreign minister threatened to expel the Hungarian ambassador in a row over flying the Hungarian community’s flag.

 The level of support for Orban and Fidesz in Miercurea-Ciuc, 710 km (441 miles) from Budapest, is striking.
 The town is part of the Transylvania region of Romania, which before the 1920 Treaty of Trianon was inside Hungary’s borders.